CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 ### Assembly
 - pour maybe 1/2 tbsp of the burger grease directly from the pan into the sauce and stir.
 This is heating the sauce and adding a little extra flavor.
 - spread sauce on both buns. enough for all the toppings to stick, but not so much that it's dripping off.
 You aren't trying to drown the buns in sauce; you want enough sauce that all of your condiments will stick to the bun without falling off, but you don't want so much sauce that it's dripping off the bun.
 Too little and you won't be able to taste it; too much and it will just be a sauceburger.
 - add jalapeños to the bottom bun.
-They will not be overpowering; I typically add 4 or 5 to my burger, enough that half my bites have a nice chuck of jalapeno in them.
+They will not be overpowering; I typically add 4 or 5 to my burger, enough that half my bites have a nice chuck of jalapeño in them.
 - add the arugula to the top bun. do not skimp
-- put the burger on top of the jalapenos and put the microplaned cheese on top of the burger.
+- put the burger on top of the jalapeños and put the microplaned cheese on top of the burger.
 I usually have to use a fork to manuever the cheese, as it melts and crushes in your fingers
 - Eat immediately.